vuil/tanzu-cli/docs/full/style_guide.md

 ### Sub-Noun

 Plugin specific sub-nouns do not need to be reviewed by the governance group.
-Please review the [Shared Taxonomy document](cli-wordlist.yml) when using sub-nouns, and make sure you're using the noun consistently if it's already being used.
+Please review the [Shared Taxonomy](taxonomy.md) when using sub-nouns, and make sure you're using the noun consistently if it's already being used.

 #### Nesting